RoadToPurpose/HUAWEI/README.md

 ### File input
 #### Example matrices
 In the folder "Examples" there are files "A.txt" and "B.txt".
-Content of the file "A.txt":
+Content of the file "Examples/A.txt":
 ```
 4
 3